ChenyunZhang/movie_accessment_front/README.md

 Moviee's API is built with Ruby on Rails, utilizing PostgreSQL for its database.

-NewsMe gathers the trending movies from TMDB Api
+NewsMe gathers the trending movies from TMDB API

 ### Installation
 - Clone the repo and CD inside the directory